datou30/InfoNet/README.md

 ### Training InfoNet from Scratch

 To train the model from scratch or finetune on specific distributions, `train.py` provides an example.
 This script will guide you through the process of initializing and training your model using the default Gaussian mixture distribution dataset.
+It will take about 4 hours to get convergence on 2 RTX 4090 GPU.

 ### Estimating Mutual Information